Degrading, devaluing and discounting: the qualifications of overseas trained teachers in England

 Miller, Paul Washington (2008) Degrading, devaluing and discounting: the qualifications of overseas trained teachers in England.
 Perspectives in Education, 26 (1). pp. 25-36.
 ISSN 0258-2236

 Full text is not in this repository.

 The result of this is stress and a lower level of life satisfaction.
 On the other hand collective relative deprivation, which forms the basis of this paper, results when a person feels that his or her group is unjustly deprived relative to other social groups.
 The result of this is the basis for collective or group actions.
 Put simply, relative deprivation theory specifies, and empirical evidence has substantiated that affective relative deprivation is the proximal cause of engagement in protest action, which fully mediates the more distal effects of cognitive relative deprivation (Dion, 1986; Dube-Simard & Guimond, 1986; Grant & Brown, 1995; Kawakami

-|Research Areas:||School of Health and Education > Education|
+|Research Areas:||A. > School of Health and Education > Education|

-|Deposited On:||22 Apr 2010 08:09|
+|Date Deposited:||22 Apr 2010 08:09|

 Actions (login required)